jogjogee/opendl/README.md

 opendl
 ======

-to implement a open deep learning system
+To implement an open deep learning system.